deadlydog/PowerShell.tiPS/ReadMe.md

 1. Modify it with your tip info and commit your changes.
 1. Submit a pull request from your fork back to this repo ([See GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).

-tiPS is meant to be a community driven project, so please help make it better by contributing your tips and tricks.
+tiPS is meant to be a community driven project, so please help make it better by contributing your tips.

 Issues, Discussions, and Pull Requests are welcome.
 See [the Contributing page](/docs/Contributing.md) for more details.